 • Take care of ticketing, so you avoid wasting time in queues

-Even if you choose to travel to Hue independently, I strongly recommend a guided tour of the historic monuments.
+Even if you choose to travel to Hue independently, for example via Vietnam’s trains, I strongly recommend a guided tour of the historic monuments.
 I visited without a guide when I came to Vietnam in 2010, and can still vividly remember how frustrating it was not to understand anything across these beautiful historic sites.

 Visiting Hue on a day trip from Da Nang or Hoi An is very possible, but a long day.
 If your itinerary allows, consider staying a night or two in Hue (as I did) and combining it with the Hai Van Pass.
 You can then proceed on to Ninh Binh or Hanoi as part of your north Vietnam itinerary.